MattKobayashi/containers/irrd/README.md

 # irrd

-irrd in an Alpine-based Docker image.
-Small, lightweight and (most importantly) up-to-date with source.
+irrd in an Alpine Linux-based Docker image.

 ## Configuration